rrdelaney/reason-scripts/README.md

 ### [Everything from Create React App](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md)

+Reason Scripts is based off of Create React App, and uses the same highly-optimized build configuration, friendly development environment, and great test runner.

 ### Reason Entrypoint

 The entry point to the app is `src/index.re`.
 From the start your new